-Whilst it might not be a tent you want to take trekking into the wilderness, the Coleman Montana 6-Person Tent is great for family camping trips.
-Four people is the comfort capacity, so if your family is bigger than that consider upgrading to the 8-Person model instead.
+Whilst it might not be a tent you want to take trekking into the wilderness, the Coleman Montana 6 person camping tent is great for family camping trips.
+Four people is the comfort capacity, so if your family is bigger than that consider upgrading to the 8 Person model instead.

 Features like the front awning are great for providing a covered area parents can sit under to watch kids play.
 The E-Port also allows campers to run a power cord into their tent if the campsite has electric hookups.
 You can use the power to charge any devices you’ve brought – which can be especially useful before the long car journey home after your trip.

-Overall, it’s a good choice for families, with some handy features to elevate your next camping trip to a new level.
+Overall, the six person montana is a good choice for families, with some handy features to elevate your next camping trip to a new level.

 Something important in a smaller but large-capacity tent is storage.
 You’re in close quarters, not everyone can stand tall, so it’s easy to get clumsy and stomp on someone’s phone, or worse, a beloved teddy bear.

 There are expandable net storage pockets low to the ground in the tent, accessible from your mattress.
 That’s where you can keep your personal belongings you may need at night or early in the morning.